Figure

 MetricValueNotesFidelity reference

-Protection mechanismExponential wavefunction separationIn ideal parameter regimeBrooks 2013
+Protection mechanismExponential wavefunction separationIn ideal parameter regimeBrooks et al. 2013

 Dominant challengeDisorder / parameter spreadBreaks ideal protection symmetry